aefarrell/GasDispersion.jl/docs/src/plume.md

 ### Example

-Suppose we wish to model the dispersion of gaseous propane from a leak from a storage tank, where the leak is from a 10 mm hole that is 3.5 m above the ground and the propane is at 25°C and 4barg.
+Suppose we wish to model the dispersion of gaseous propane from a leak from a storage tank, where the leak is from a 10mm hole that is 3.5m above the ground and the propane is at 25°C and 4barg.
 Assume the discharge coefficient $c_{D} = 0.85$.
 This scenario is adapted from CCPS *Guidelines for Consequence Analysis of Chemical Releases*([AIChE/CCPS 1999](references.md), 47)

 First we define the scenario